-For this Puglia walking departures are available almost all year.
+For this Puglia Walking Trip departures are available almost all year.

 The spring months are full of colours and amazing smells: in March and April the days get longer and being outdoors is just a pleasure; in May temperatures rise rapidly teasing the desire of the first swimmings.